Ask us about our affordable payment options.

 Underinsured Driver Accident Lawyer St. Louis, MO.
-While being in an accident with a St. Louis driver who does not have insurance is a problem no one wants to face, a far too common problem on St. Louis roads is getting into an accident with a driver who does not have enough insurance coverage to fully cover injuries and damage sustained in the crash.
+While being in an accident with a driver in St. Louis, MO who does not have insurance is a problem no one wants to face, a far too common problem on St. Louis, MO roads is getting into an accident with a driver who does not have enough insurance coverage to fully cover injuries and damage sustained in the crash.
 Many drivers never believe they will ever need to use their insurance coverage, and as such only get the bare minimum coverage required by law to save a few bucks.
 However, that decision to save money now can–and often does–harm others when they get into an accident, as they may be facing astronomical medical bills only to find that insurance will only pay for a small portion of them.

 Why Underinsured Motorists Are A Problem